 One of the most important signs that you would make a fantastic sleep consultant is your love for helping others.
 The sole purpose of sleep consultants is to help parents and caregivers get more sleep by helping their little ones build healthy sleep habits.

 While not every family struggling with sleep will hire a sleep consultant, many families are seeking this type of support.
-While the information for how to sleep train a baby or toddler is readily available online, many parents appreciate the one on one guidance and support from a sleep coach through the process.
-For those parents that desire this type of support, the help from a sleep consultant is invaluable!
+While the information on how to sleep train a baby or toddler is readily available online, many parents appreciate the one-on-one guidance and support from a sleep coach through the process.
+For those parents who desire this type of support, help from a sleep consultant is invaluable!